Nominations for the ETFO Waterloo Contract Teacher Executive and Annual Meeting Delegates NOW OPEN!

-Applications that are received by the deadline will be considered and up to six members may share equally in the $3000 incentive.
+Applications that are received by the deadline will be considered and up to eight members may share equally in the $4000 incentive.
 The draw will be by lot from the completed applications according to the criteria listed above.

 What: You are invited to participate in a GSA Button Making Challenge that is being put on by the ETFO-WR Equity and Social Justice Committee.

 How: Have your students design their own buttons using the template provided (see link below).
 Have each student send their favourite design to Mary-Louise Skornyak or Lisa Lynch at Suddaby Public School through the courier.
 “Winning” buttons will be made and sent back to your student!

 The Alexander Fleming Award was named after Alex Fleming, a former principal in Kitchener.
 Alex Fleming had a reputation as a “fine” gentleman and was well-respected in the education community.
 Fleming retired in the 1970s, after nurturing and mentoring many new teachers over the span of his career.

 This award is for *teachers in their first five years ONLY*.